 3.5.3.
-Creating the initial thread
+Creating the initial thread and the child's protection domain

 With the virtual address space of the child configured, it is time to create the component's initial thread.
-Analogously to the child's RAM and PD sessions, the parent creates a CPU session (Section 3.4.7) for the child.
+Analogously to the child's RAM and RM sessions, the parent creates a CPU session (Section 3.4.6) for the child.
 The parent may use session arguments to constrain the scheduling parameters (i. e., the priority) and the CPU affinity of the new child.
 Whichever session arguments are specified, the child's abilities will never exceed the parent's abilities.
 I.e., the child's priority is subjected to the parent's priority constraints.
-Once constructed, the CPU session can be used to create new threads by invoking the session's create-thread operation with the thread's designated PD as argument.
-Based on this association of the thread with its PD, core is able to respond to page faults triggered by the thread.
+Once constructed, the CPU session can be used to create new threads by invoking the session's create-thread operation.
 The invocation of this operation results in a thread capability, which can be used to control the execution of the thread.
 Immediately after its creation, the thread remains inactive.
 In order to be executable, it first needs to be configured.
+In particular, the thread needs to be associated with its address space.
+Otherwise, the kernel respectively core would not know how to respond to page faults triggered by the thread.
+To associate the thread with the virtual address space of the new child, the parent invokes the add-client operation at the child's RM session with the thread capability as argument.